 In its consideration of the spouse or partner, the hiring unit may additionally interview the spouse or partner or invite other activities on campus consistent with its established collegial appointment procedures.”

-York does not have an explicit and separate spousal hiring policy.
+Alternatively, spouses of appointed faculty may want to consider other avenues to academic employment.
 All positions for full-time faculty and librarian appointments - both tenure-stream and limited-term appointments - are conducted through an open search and selection process.
 The search process is conducted by the academic department (or Division or Area in the case of Faculties that do not have departments).
 All positions are posted on the University's academic job posting web site (www.yorku.ca/acadjobs) and must be advertised in the CAUT Bulletin and University Affairs.
 In addition, most positions are advertised in journals and/or publications specific to the discipline, and are posted on relevant web sites.
-The best place to regularly monitor to see what positions are available is the University's web site.
-Note that all positions have a closing date for applications.

 York also has a significant number of contract faculty (sometimes referred to as part-time faculty) hired each year to teach particular courses.
 Contract faculty are unionized and represented by CUPE 3903.
 All jobs for contract faculty must be posted, and the posting and selection process is governed by the CUPE 3903 collective agreement.
 For information on job postings for part-time teaching positions, please visit http://www.yorku.ca/cupejobs/.